Shanghai Metro: Extended hours on Friday and Saturday

 On lines in the city center on Fridays and Saturdays, operating hours are extended by an additional hour.

 From April 1, 2017, the operating hours of lines 1, 2, and 7-10 were extended by an hour after the regular last train on each Friday, Saturday and the last working days before Chinese Public Holidays.
-Since July 1, 2017 this was extended such that lines 1-4 and 5-13.
-By the end of 2018, all the stations in the city center extended their operating hours after midnight on Fridays and Saturdays.
+Since July 1, 2017, this extension was given to lines 1-4 and 5-13.
+By the end of 2018, all the stations in the city center extended their operating hours to midnight on Fridays and Saturdays.

-Since September 30, 2020 extended operation was resumed on lines 1, 2, 9 and 10.
-Since April 30, 2021 also extended weekend operation of lines 7 and 13 was resumed.
+Since September 30, 2020, extended operation was resumed on lines 1, 2, 9 and 10.
+Since April 30, 2021, extended weekend operation of lines 7 and 13 was also resumed.

-Extra trains from Hongqiao Railway Station
+Extra trains from Hongqiao railway station

-On Sunday to Thursday, there are two trains on both line 2 and 10 taking passengers from Hongqiao Railway Station and airport after normal operation time and only stop at selected stations.
+From Sunday to Thursday, there are two trains on both line 2 and 10 taking passengers from Hongqiao railway station and airport after normal operation time and only stop at selected stations.